10vulture1005/GDG-WEB-Mat-29/README.md

 4. **Submit your work**
    - Create a new branch with your name
-   - Add your completed assignments
+   - commit with your rollno and assignment name
-   - Submit a pull request for review
+   - Submit a pull request for review(add your rollno)

 ## 📖 Learning Path